This image was created with ChatGPT

 If you’re looking for a smarter way to manage excess textiles—or want to integrate textile recycling into your supply chain—we’re here to help.

-From retail take-back programs to large-scale recycling solutions, we work with brands and organizations to keep materials in circulation and out of landfill.
+From retail take-back programs to large-scale recycling solutions, we work with brands and organizations to keep materials in circulation and out of landfills.

 Reach out to us today!